awsdocs/amazon-cloudwatch-user-guide/doc_source/CacheMetrics.Redis.md

 With the exception of `ReplicationLag`, these metrics are derived from the Redis info command\.
 Each metric is calculated at the cache node level\.

-For complete documentation of the Redis info command, go to [ http://redis\.io/commands/info](http://redis.io/commands/info)\.
+For complete documentation of the Redis info command, see [ http://redis\.io/commands/info](http://redis.io/commands/info)\.

 **See Also**
 + [Host\-Level Metrics](CacheMetrics.HostLevel.md)